lamceol/Automation/README.md

-# test
+#Automation
-test scripts are put here
+Useful Test Automation scripts for personal use will be added here